awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-fsx-filesystem-lustreconfiguration.md

 `DeploymentType`  <a name="cfn-fsx-filesystem-lustreconfiguration-deploymenttype"></a>
  Choose `SCRATCH_1` and `SCRATCH_2` deployment types when you need temporary storage and shorter\-term processing of data\.
 The `SCRATCH_2` deployment type provides in\-transit encryption of data and higher burst throughput capacity than `SCRATCH_1`\.
-This option can only be set for for PERSISTENT\_1 deployments types\.
 Choose `PERSISTENT_1` deployment type for longer\-term storage and workloads and encryption of data in transit\.
 To learn more about deployment types, see [ FSx for Lustre Deployment Options](https://docs.aws.amazon.com/fsx/latest/LustreGuide/lustre-deployment-types.html)\.
 Encryption of data in\-transit is automatically enabled when you access a `SCRATCH_2` or `PERSISTENT_1` file system from Amazon EC2 instances that [support this feature](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/data-                 protection.html)\. \(Default = `SCRATCH_1`\)
 Encryption of data in\-transit for `SCRATCH_2` and `PERSISTENT_1` deployment types is supported when accessed from supported instance types in supported AWS Regions\.
 To learn more, [Encrypting Data in Transit](https://docs.aws.amazon.com/fsx/latest/LustreGuide/encryption-in-transit-fsxl.html)\.